-Historically, optimization efforts in the industry were focused on production processes.
+Historically, optimization efforts in manufacturing companies were focused on production processes.
 In general, all industries have their production processes optimized, measured, and controlled.
-But not every administrative process in the industry is optimized.
+But not every administrative process in manufacturing is optimized.

 The support processes, or administrative processes, have been left aside and usually run in a suboptimal way.
 This implies more personnel to execute them (with the consequent increase of indirect costs).
 It also means that the customer, distributors, and suppliers’ service is slow.
-Improving these processes, by automating them with a BPM Suite, implies generating a legitimate competitive advantage.
+Improving these processes, by automating them with a BPM Suite, implies generating a legitimate competitive advantage for manufacturing companies.

-We have seen in many of our clients that increasing the competitiveness of companies in the industrial sector is possible by automating their administrative processes.
+We have seen in many of our clients that increasing the competitiveness of manufacturing companies is possible by automating their administrative processes.

 The design of new products

-The design of new products is a complex administrative process in the industry, involving many steps and people from different areas, such as:
+The design of new products is a complex administrative process in a manufacturing company, involving many steps and people from different areas, such as:

 - Innovation area and basically any employee, who proposes a new product.

 - Engineering area that analyses its viability, prototypes, and estimates costs.

 - The financial area that makes the corresponding analysis.